Skip to main content

 Procurement and Maintenance of Equipment for the National Center for Emergency Care’s (EKAV) Air Ambulance Services

-Following the completion of the SNF grant for the procurement of equipment at Evaggelismos Hospital in May 2020, the second grant completed under SNF’s Global Health Initiative (GHI) was the delivery of four aircraft to strengthen the capabilities and efficiency of the National Center for Emergency Care (EKAV), totaling $29.6 million.
-Specifically, two Augusta Westland 109 Trekker helicopters landed in Greece on March 3, 2021, and two Beechcraft King Air 350 airplanes landed on April 14, 2021.
+The second grant completed in Greece under SNF’s Global Health Initiative (GHI) was the delivery of four aircraft to strengthen the capabilities and efficiency of the country’s National Center for Emergency Care (EKAV).
+Two Augusta Westland 109 Trekker helicopters landed in Greece on March 3, 2021, and two Beechcraft King Air 350 airplanes landed on April 14, 2021. Α fifth aircraft, a Beechcraft King Air 360C, procured by SNF for EKAV landed in Greece on May 5, 2025, bringing SNF’s total support for medevac aircraft in the country to $41.6 million.

-The four new aircraft offer immediate and safe air transport for ill and injured patients from remote areas of the country to central locations in Greece and Europe to receive requisite urgent care.
-The new aircraft is used exclusively to enhance EKAV’s services, to ensure emergency pre-hospital and/or medical care for all, as well as the most up-to-date medical equipment for EKAV’s specialized air ambulance staff (flying doctors, rescuers, nurses).
-At the same time, the grant is expected to contribute to significant resource savings.
+The new aircraft offer safe, prompt air transport for ill and injured patients from remote areas of the country to central locations in Greece and Europe where they can receive the urgent care they need.
+The new aircraft are used exclusively to enhance EKAV’s services and help it provide them more efficiently, ensuring that emergency pre-hospital care is accessible to all and that EKAV’s specialized air ambulance staff of flying doctors, rescuers, and nurses have the most up-to-date medical equipment at their disposal.

-Implementation of the grant was made possible through SNF’s collaboration with the Hellenic Ministry of Health, which will own the aircraft; EKAV, which uses them; and the Hellenic Air Force, which assists in their flight operation.
-The Air Force completed training programs for flight and technical personnel; allowing for the aircrafts to go into operation in June 2021.
-In the first semester of operation, the aircrafts completed 111 flights across Greece.
+Implementation of the grant was made possible through SNF’s collaboration with the Hellenic Ministry of Health, which owns the aircraft; EKAV, which uses them; and the Hellenic Air Force, which assists in their flight operation.
+The aircraft went into operation in June 2021, following training programs for flight and technical personnel conducted by the Air Force.
+During their first four years of operation (June 2021-March 2025), the first four aircraft (two airplanes and two helicopters) have carried out almost 3,000 patient transports all across Greece.